 BENEFITS OF GROUND WORK:

 Grooming a horse works to improve tactile responses and motor planning skills because of the demand for various senses and skills.
 The repetitive movement of grooming assists with cognitive retraining.
-The areas of fine and gross motor function and muscle tone can be influenced by a routine students must follow when grooming or tacking a horse.
+The areas of fine and gross motor function and muscle tone can be influenced by a routine participants must follow when grooming or tacking a horse.
 Cognitive areas such as sequencing, verbal and non-verbal